kkai/kkai.github.com/index.md

 </tr>
 <tr>
 <td>I work as an Assistant Professor in Computer
-Science and Intelligent Systems at Osaka Prefecture University
+Science and Intelligent Systems at Osaka Prefecture University</br>
+and hold a phD. in Computer Science from the University Passau, Germany.</br>
+contact: firstname.lastname@gmail.com
 </td>
  </tr>
 </table>